CountryTk/Hydra/README.md

 If you have a different flavour of linux, use your package manager and look for rxvt-unicode package.

+# Using interactive mode

+Using interactive mode is very simple, just open a file, press Ctrl+Y and type **python3 -i <yourfilenamehere.py>**.

 # Installation with install.sh
 ```sudo -i```